 Below are some specific ways in which the project mindset will limit the ability to leverage Agile, and what it would mean to embrace an Agile Mindset.

 #1 - My Goal is to Get This Project Done on Time and On Budget

 Project managers like missions.
-They are typically measured on the on whether they delivered their project on time, on budget and on scope.
+They are typically measured on whether they delivered their project on time, on budget and on scope.
 Unfortunately, these measures don't necessarily correlate to the business goals and often lead to short-term, suboptimal thinking and approaches.